iahmad9/weatherapp-tests/backend/README.md

 https://< BASEURL >/api

-where BASEURL is server where weather-app-api service is hosted
+where BASEURL is a server address where weather-app-api service is hosted

 These tests are mostly data driven, so that these can be extended by simply adding more test data sets to verify different permutations of post code and error messages etc.